-A tripwire hook is a block used both in redstone circuitry as well as to make tripwire traps.
-It is a useful tool to detect any entities in Minecraft.
+A tripwire hook is a block used in redstone circuitry as well as tripwire traps.
+It is a useful tool to detect entities in Minecraft.

-If you have been experimenting with redstone, a tripwire hook many be just the next thing you need to upgrade your different circuits and mechanisms.
-In this article we will show you how to make and use a tripwire hook effecitvely.
+If you have been experimenting with using redstone, a tripwire hook may be just the next thing you need to upgrade your different circuits and mechanisms.
+In this article, we’ll look at how to make a tripwire hook in Minecraft.

 Minecraft Tripwire Hook Recipe